VUEngine/VUEngine-Core/doc/pages/post-processing.md

 Since the image frame has been fully processed and written to the frame buffer at the moment, post-processing kicks in, you are free to manipulate the image in any way you like.
 You can thus use post-processing to achieve visual effects which would not be possible by other means on the Virtual Boy.

-For example, shift down each row of the screen by a different amount of bytes, to achieve a wave like wobble effect as seen in the screen below.
+For example, shift down each row of the screen by a different amount of bytes to achieve a wave like wobble effect as seen in the screen below.
 The `VUEngine Platformer Demo` comes with this and a few more example post-processing effects, which can be found in the file `source/components/PostProcessingEffects.c`.

-@image html post-processing-effect-wobble.png
+@image html post-processing-effect-wobble.png "Post-processing effect example: \"wobble\""

 Advices